Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Experiment Results

-To verify our hypotheses, we compare across three conditions: the \texttt{Baseline} condition (showing users only the claims); the \texttt{Retrieval} condition (showing the top 10 paragraphs retrieved from Wikipedia); and the \texttt{Explanation} condition (showing the ChatGPT explanation along with the claim).
-We do not set any time limit but record the time taken to verify each claim.
+We compare three conditions: the \texttt{Baseline} condition (showing users only the claims); the \texttt{Retrieval} condition (showing the top 10 paragraphs retrieved from Wikipedia); and the \texttt{Explanation} condition (showing the ChatGPT explanation along with the claim).
+We do not set a time limit but record the time taken for each claim.